Daniel-Bu/project1/Web-app/README.md

 ## Functions:
 - User / Admin login system
 - User:
-  - Search Jobs
+  - Search vacancies with keywords
-  - Apply Jobs
+  - Apply for vacancies
   - See website statistics
 - Admin:
   - Insert a job or vacancy